geropl/github-mcp-go/memory-bank/activeContext.md

 6. Implemented file operations tools
 7. Implemented issue operations tools
 8. Implemented commit operations tools
+9. Implemented branch operations tools
-9. Set up the testing framework with go-vcr and golden files
+10. Set up the testing framework with go-vcr and golden files

 The current focus is on:

-1. **Implementing comprehensive tests for repository, file, and issue operations**:
+1. **Implementing comprehensive tests for repository, file, issue, and branch operations**:
    - Defined test cases for repository operations tools
    - Following the same iterative approach used for pull request tests
    - Organizing test cases by tool and type (happy path vs. error cases)
    - Implementing tests for search_repositories tool
    - Documenting limitations with create_repository and fork_repository tests
    - Defined test cases for issue operations tools
+   - Defined test cases for branch operations tools

-2. Once testing is complete for repository, file, and issue operations:
+2. Once testing is complete for repository, file, issue, and branch operations:
-   - Implementing the remaining tools (branch operations, search operations)
+   - Implementing the remaining tools (search operations)
    - Adding tests for the remaining tools

 ## Recent Changes